 Frustrations and Fixes

-How Do I Make Sure Metadata Is Cataloged Correctly?
+How Do I Make Sure Metadata for DAM Is Cataloged Correctly?

 Let’s say your DAM system is installed and you’re ready to start tagging your media.
-Good metadata tags allow users to search for and sort content quickly and accurately, and the long-term usefulness of the system hinges on the quality of the metadata you apply now, from the beginning.
+Good types of metadata tags allow users to search for and sort digitized content quickly and accurately, and the long-term usefulness of the system hinges on the quality of the metadata fields you apply now, from the beginning.

 This can be a daunting task, but dedicated librarians can ensure that the tagging process is approached correctly.
 The problem: you might not have dedicated librarians on your staff, and even if you do, they might not have enough time to tag everything.